SirGoodenough/ThermoPI/README.md

 ```/opt/ThermoPI/ThermoPI.py 'HUDU/temperature1' 'HUDU/humidity1' 4 250```

->The first variable is the topic you want for the temperature measurement./n
+> + The first variable is the topic you want for the temperature measurement./n
->The second variable is the topic you want for the humidity measurement./n
+> + The second variable is the topic you want for the humidity measurement./n
->The third variable is the GPIO port (pin) that you want to connect the sensor to./n
+> + The third variable is the GPIO port (pin) that you want to connect the sensor to./n
->The forth variable is the time you want between readings./n
+> + The forth variable is the time you want between readings./n

 To run the program at boot in order to get constant readings,
     see the Example-rc.local file and do something similar.